Germany's trillion-euro savings banks mull crypto wallet

 By John O'Donnell

-FRANKFURT, Dec 13 (Reuters) - Germany's savings banks, a conservative bastion that holds more than 1 trillion euros for thrifty Germans, is examining offering a wallet to trade cryptocurrency, a group of them said on Monday.
+FRANKFURT, Dec 13 (Reuters) - Germany's savings banks, a conservative bastion that holds more than 1 trillion euros for thrifty Germans, is looking into offering a wallet to trade cryptocurrency, a group of the banks said on Monday.

-The project marks a potentially radical departure from the traditional stance of the group, whose customers still use cash and eschew risky investing or heavy borrowing.
+The project marks a potentially radical departure for the banks, whose customers still use cash and eschew risky investing or heavy borrowing.

 Entrusted with the savings and investments of roughly 50 million customers, they make up Germany's biggest financial group.

-"The interest in crypto assets is huge," a spokesman for the banks said.
+"The interest in crypto assets is huge," a spokesman for the German Savings Banks Association said, with reference to the pilot project.
+He said no decision had been taken and that the savings banks group was currently sceptical.

 German magazine Capital first reported the news.

-The move comes against a backdrop of high inflation and penalty charges on banks and savers, fuelling a heated debate in Germany about central bank money printing.
+The move comes against a backdrop of high inflation and penalty charges on banks and savers from negative interest rates, fuelling a heated debate in Germany about central bank money printing.

 Last month, Helmut Schleweis, the president of the German Savings Bank Association, called the combination of low interest rates and rising prices a "toxic mix," saying it had become harder to stop the erosion of wealth.

-Bitcoin also has dozens of smaller rivals, most of whom have little use beyond trading, all vying for a share of the $2 trillion digital currency market.
+Bitcoin also has dozens of smaller rivals, all vying for a share of the wider $2 trillion digital currency market.

 ((john.odonnell@thomsonreuters.com;))